 - Sweet Carolina ‘Purple’ – Dark purple foliage and smaller tubers.
 Also a less vigorous grower.
 Suitable for small containers.

-- Blackie – Nearly black foliage with deep cut leaves.
+- Blackie – Nearly black foliage with deep-cut leaves.

 - Marguerite – Bold, chartreuse green foliage with heart-shaped leaves.

-- Tricolor – Another less vigorous grower with small pointy leaves that are multicolored and variegated in shades of green, pink and white.
+- Tricolor – Another less vigorous grower with small pointy leaves that are multicolored and variegated in shades of green, pink, and white.

 How to Grow an Ornamental Sweet Potato Plant

-You might be asking yourself about how to grow an ornamental sweet potato plant.
+You might be asking yourself how to grow an ornamental sweet potato plant.
 Growing sweet potato vines is not too difficult.
 They are easily propagated either from small rooted pieces from the eye buds of the tuber or by stem cuttings–no plant seeds to worry with as with their morning glory cousin.

 Place your sweet potato tuber in a glass of water with the top third exposed by securing it in place with toothpicks.
 Stem cuttings can also be placed in water with rooting taking place within a few weeks.

 Sweet potato vines enjoy a bright, sunny location outdoors with similar conditions in the home.
-They also thrive in heat.
+They also thrive in the heat.
 Give them well-draining soil whether they are grown in pots or in the ground.
 In containers, make sure there are adequate drainage holes.